bmlt-enabled/BMLT-Semantic-Workshop/README.md

+# Deprecated
+This code has been moved to the BMLT-Root-Server repository: https://github.com/bmlt-enabled/BMLT-Root-Server/tree/master/main_server/semantic

 # README #

 This is a project to create a "living document," so to speak, for the [BMLT's semantic capabilities](http://bmlt.magshare.net/semantic/).